hndregjoni/codejudger-team/Hysen.md

 # Student wiki: [Hysen](https://github.com/hndregjoni)

+# Week 5
+This week I worked primarily on typesetting the Requirement Specification Document in a VCS-friendly format, and for that I chose $\LaTeX$ (another option I was considering was Markdown,but tables of content in that would require lots of work).
+The most initial version of this document (very empty) can be found in this commit: [d1af2481306199b539f466d9e96282a1dd79b1cf](https://github.com/hndregjoni/codejudger-team/tree/d1af2481306199b539f466d9e96282a1dd79b1cf/requirement_document)

+As a second thing I did, I actually created a simple Flask boilerplate for the webapp, which currently lacks even authentication, but it has some of the basics laid down.
+This is only pertinent for the web interface (which is only one part of the system), but the tech stack for now will be:

+- *Language*: Python
+- *Framework*: Flask
+- *ORM*: SqlAlchemy
+- *DB*: Postgre

+For a more streamlined development experience Docker will be used, and over the course of Sunday I made it so the Dockerfile and the docker-compose.yml are sufficiently usable.

+As for managerial duties, I distributed some work pertaining to the Activity and the State diagram.

 # Week 4
 As a carried effort from last week, we furnished our Trello boards.
 I also worked on the Gantt chart, setting up a rough sketch of what we will spend our time on.
 I worked on some sketches of the ERD which have